PRX/Porter/README.md

 `Format` indicates the desired output format.
 Supported formats are: `jpeg`, `png`, `webp`, and `tiff`.
 The `Format` property is optional; if excluded the output format will be inferred from the file extension of the destination object.

+By default all image metadata (EXIF, XMP, IPTC, etc) is stripped away during processing.
+If you set `Metadata` to `PRESERVE`, metadata from the input file will be included in the output file.
+This property is optional, and other values have no effect.

 If `Job.Image.Transforms` is not an array with at least one element, the state machine will act as though no copy tasks were included in the job.

 Input: